-Intangible assets are valued for accounting purposes at cost and depreciated over their expected service life.
-If there are indications that the book value of an intangible asset is higher than the recoverable amount, an impairment test is carried out.
-If the recoverable amount is less than the book value, the asset is depreciated to the recoverable amount.
-Intangible assets are posted to the balance-sheet in the amount of NOK 1.3 billion.
+amount is less than the book value, the asset is depreciated to the recoverable amount.
+Intangible assets are posted to the balance-sheet in the amount of NOK 1.5 billion.

 D.1.2 Assets subject to tax

 Valuation, Solvency II: